 Ready to plan your trip to Sri Lanka?
 Click here for accommodation options and current rates so you can get to booking!

-Most visitors will need to apply for a visa (except for nationals of Singapore, Maldives and Seychelles) but this is easily done online for a fee.
+Most visitors will need to apply for a visa (except for nationals of Singapore, Maldives and Seychelles) but this is easily done online, and if you are a passport holder from one of the 48 “approved” countries (including Australia, USA, UK, Italy, France, Germany etc.) your fee will be waived during a special 6-month visa fee waiver period beginning August 2019.

 Once you’re in Sri Lanka, there are a multitude of transportation options – train, bus, private cars, domestic flights.
 The most scenic way to travel is by train, but bear in mind that trains can often be delayed or cancelled.
 If you’re short on time, the most efficient way to get around is by hiring a private car/van and driver for long-distance drives.
 Fares are reasonable but do not expect them to be dirt cheap: expect to pay approximately US$120 for a 3-hour-long car ride.
 More here and here on getting around in Sri Lanka.